LLM Reference

 Claude Haiku 4.5 vs Qwen3-Max

-Claude Haiku 4.5 (2025) and Qwen3-Max (2026) are compact production models from Anthropic and Alibaba.
-Claude Haiku 4.5 ships a 200k-token context window, while Qwen3-Max ships a 128K-token context window.
+Claude Haiku 4.5 (2025) and Qwen3-Max (2025) are general-purpose language models from Anthropic and Alibaba.
+Claude Haiku 4.5 ships a 200k-token context window, while Qwen3-Max ships a 262k-token context window.
 On SWE-bench Verified, Qwen3-Max leads by 5.5 pts.
-On pricing, Qwen3-Max costs $0.78/1M input tokens versus $0.8/1M for the alternative.
-This comparison covers specs, pricing, capabilities, benchmarks, provider availability, and production fit.
+On pricing, Claude Haiku 4.5 costs $0.80/1M input tokens; Qwen3-Max ranges from $1.20 to $3/1M input tokens by tier.
+This comparison covers specs, pricing, API access, capabilities, benchmarks, input and output token costs, and production fit for coding and agent workloads.

 Pick Qwen3-Max for coding; Claude Haiku 4.5 is better when coding workflow support matters more.